changyi2018/CBRN.github.io/seminar.md

 ## **<center>Past workshops</center>**
 ### **<center>Seventh workshop</center>**
-Our next speaker was Yanhui Wu from University of Hong Kong.
+The speaker for our seventh workshop was Yanhui Wu from University of Hong Kong.
 His personal website is [http://www.yanhuiwu.com/](http://www.yanhuiwu.com/).

 The title and abstract of the paper is as follows: